 -- Part I: Forces of the Markets?

-On July 5, 12, 19 lectures, classes will be stretched to 12:30pm so that we can finish experiments in suitable blocks.
+On the days of Market Experiments lectures, classes will be stretched to 12:30pm so that we can finish experimMents in suitable blocks.
 Prepare for quick lunches.

 Bring a caluculator with you to these market experiment sessions!!

 Market Experiments: The Feel of Market Forces & The Roles of Governments